ethereum/hive/docs/simulators.md

 The `CLIENT` form parameter is required and specifies the client type that should be started.
 It must match one of the client names returned by the `/clients` endpoint.

-The `NETWORKS` form parameter is optional and configures network to which the client will be connected before it starts to run.
-Network names are supplied as a comma-separated list, and all networks must already exist in the context of the test suite.
+The `NETWORKS` form parameter is optional and configures networks to which the client will be connected before it starts to run.
+Network names are supplied as a comma-separated list.
+The client container will not be created if any of the given networks doesn't exist.

 Other form parameters, specifically those with a prefix of `HIVE_`, are passed to the client entry point as environment variables.
 Please see the [client interface documentation]